The Marine Biologist: Production

 George's climactic whale monologue was not in Ron Hauge and Charlie Rubin's original script; it was a rewrite that show creators Larry David and Jerry Seinfeld came up with in a burst of late night inspiration.
 Because the monologue was written at the last minute, there was no time to rehearse it.
 Despite this, actor Jason Alexander's delivery on the first take was so satisfying to the show's producers that no further takes were shot.
+Seinfeld stated that his shocked expression in the scene was not an in-character reaction to the story, but rather him marveling at Alexander's ability to have the speech memorized so quickly.

 The production crew wanted to use the animatronic whale from the then-recent film Free Willy for the scene at the beach.
 Due to miscommunication, the owners of the animatronic whale thought the Seinfeld crew wanted the real whale, and declined the request.
 The crew resorted to crafting a CGI whale.
 Larry David was pleased with how real the CGI whale looked, but decided that the scene would be more effective if the whale were kept off-camera.

 Sequences which were filmed but deleted prior to broadcast include George giving an in-depth account of his made-up visit to the Galapagos Islands and Newman finding a mentally unhinged Kramer vacuuming non-existent sand.